 What is the difference between the four MBA delivery models in terms of curriculum and admission (Graduate)?

 The unified curriculum across all of Babson’s MBA program options allow you to select the program type that best suits your lifestyle and objectives, knowing that whichever program option you choose, the core curriculum is consistent, proven, and committed to shaping leaders with a strong business foundation and an entrepreneurial mindset.
 The One-Year and Two-Year programs are full-time programs for individuals who want to focus their efforts on the MBA experience in a full-time, on-campus environment.
 Additionally, the One-Year MBA requires a strong prior academic foundation in business.
-The Evening and Fast Track programs are part-time programs best suited for individuals who would like to remain in the workforce while pursuing their MBA.
+The Evening and Blended Learning programs are part-time programs best suited for individuals who would like to remain in the workforce while pursuing their MBA.

 May I write a letter of reference?
 How do I recommend someone for admission?